TridentSDK/slate/source/index.md

 ## How to read the charts

-The charts are in nanoseconds / operation on the Y axis, which corresponds with the amoritization cycles for that harness point.
+The charts are in nanoseconds / operation on the Y axis, which corresponds with the amortization cycles for that harness point.
 1024 cycles represents light server load, while 1 represents heavy server load.
 The data for the selected item should fit the load capacity of the server, and the majority of the fastest option.
 TridentSDK maintains responsiveness by allowing slow registry trade for fast runtime.
 Lower ns/op is better.

 ## Why benchmarking matters

-The past generation server software, and designs based on them, such as Sponge/Forge/NMS based servers are unable to multithread their servers because NMS limits the ability to exploit multiple processors.
-Servers are plagued with "Cannot keep up" warnings, which result in too many tasks being executed for the given time in a server heartbeat.
-In order to reduce these warnings, TridentSDK is implemented cleanroom, breaking free of the multithreading bonds to fully use the processor efficiently, and reduce the task execution time to fit more in a single tick.
+The past generation of server software (Bukkit/Spigot), and designs based on them, such as Sponge/Forge/NMS based servers are unable to multi-thread their servers effectively because NMS (net.minecraft.server and related packages) limits their ability to exploit multiple processors.
+Servers are plagued with "Cannot keep up" warnings, which result from too much work being executed for the given time in a server heartbeat.
+In order to reduce these warnings, TridentSDK is implemented with multi-threading in mind, breaking free of the bonds imposed by other software to fully utilize the processor efficiently and reduce task execution time to fit more in a single tick.

 These tests compare performance of a particular class to previous generation software or library classes (that may or may not have the same semantic functionality as the benchmark comparison).
 They also help debug classes, as performance issues relate to bugs in the code, or inefficient/over-defensive programming.

 Benchmarking also helps make decisions with which option to use, and how well it performs compared to other pieces of software.
-TridentSDK, is of course, performance-focused.
+TridentSDK, is of course, performance focused.